catscarlet/pigeon-to-twitter/README.md

 # Pigeon to Twitter

+## Notice

+**Somehow, changing icons will break x-client-transaction-id header and break most of requests.**

+I'm tired of these Musk Bull Shit.
+This repository is Archived.
+You can still try <https://github.com/yakisova41/xToTwitter> .

+## Introdution

 "I don’t want X, I want pigeons always."

 **Pigeon to Twitter** is a userscript that can replace the ElonMusk's ugly X logo with a bouncing pigeon.